-Unlike other individual exchange opportunities, the international cohort of 54 elite students from CUHK, CBS and UNC study, work and live together in 18 months , one term at UNC to learn the American business practices, one term at CUHK to learn about business environment in Asia and one term at CBS to learn the European approach to business operations.
+Unlike other individual exchange opportunities, the international cohort of approximate 54 elite students from CUHK, CBS and UNC study in 18 months, one term at UNC to learn the American business practices, one term at CUHK to learn about business environment in Asia and one term at CBS to learn the European approach to business operations.
 Not only students can develop their global mindset through this internationally-oriented curriculum, but also build an international network that prepares them for a culturally-diversified career in the future.

 The classroom learning is further reinforced by study trips.
 Through attending executive sharing at selected organisations, students gain first-hand exposure to foreign business operations and different management styles.
 This can be of a high reference value when students take up internship or get on board for their graduation job.

 Studying overseas, a dream for secondary school leavers in the older days, has become a common feature of undergraduate studies in the 21st century—at least for a term’s duration.
 Given that, to study in two overseas cities and one’s home place with the young people of diverse origins for a total of three terms is still a rare experience too good to be true.